jfirma1/ComfyUI-6DOF-Camera/README.md

 - **Character Block-out** — Place a poseable skeleton stand-in into the scene, sized and positioned to match your intended subject.
 Use it as a reference for inpainting or ControlNet poses.
 - **Custom Mesh Support** — Drop an OBJ or GLB file into the `models/` folder (or connect a Dust3r GLB path) to use a real mesh as your character block-out instead of the default skeleton.
 - **Full Output Suite** — Produces a rendered view, a clean background without the character, an OpenPose skeleton image, a depth map, hole/inpaint masks, and a sampling map for round-trip editing.
-- **Paste-Back Node** — A companion node (`Qwen 6DOF Inverse`) reprojects your edited view back into the original panorama at exactly the right pixel positions.
+- **Paste-Back Node** — A companion node (` 6DOF Inverse`) reprojects your edited view back into the original panorama at exactly the right pixel positions.

 ---